dosbox-staging/dosbox-staging.github.io/content/about/index.md

 - Improve the **out-of-the-box** experience for new users.
 - Encourage **new contributors** by removing barriers to entry.
-- Fix, cleanup, and integrate a number of notable **community-developed patches** that are not included in the SourceForge-hosted project.
+- Fix, cleanup, and integrate several notable **community-developed patches** that are not included in the SourceForge-hosted project.
 - Implement **new features** and quality-of-life improvements.
 - Prioritize **DOS gaming**, while welcoming general improvements (such as for